Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Filter Experiments

 \subsection{EKF Performance}

 With the measurement configurations in Table~\ref{tab:filter_meas_config}, the EKF is able to track the state estimate without diverging/wrongfully converging.
 As an illustrative example, the EKF performance using a $f = 360$ \SI{}{mm} camera is shown in Figure~\ref{fig:ekf_nmeas3_f360_px1024}.
 While each run is randomized in terms of initial state error, error on the SRP coefficients of the true dynamics, and attitude error, the measurement itself is taken at locations within tens of kilometers difference from one Monte-Carlo run to another; thus, for any $i^{\mathrm{th}}$ measurement during a Monte-Carlo run, the analytical measurement covariance from equation~\eqref{eq:measnoisecov} is nearly identical to that of the $i^{\mathrm{th}}$ measurement in any other Monte-Carlo run.
+We also note the spike in velocity errors, along with the corresponding covariances, at perilune passes, \rreview{consistent with other navigation results along the NRHO~\cite{Davis2017,Volle2018-ea,Parrish2020-sj}; the spike observed in this work is comparatively more pronounced as we assume no measurement is acquired during the perilune passes.} The large error is due to the rapid rotation of the spacecraft's velocity vector around perilune, leading to along-track error growth.
+Following perilune, the error quickly reduces due to the dynamics as well as the incoming measurement.

-The difference in performance between each measurement configuration is visualized through the filter's diagonal standard deviation history, shown against true anomaly ranges around apolune across the 10 revolutions in Figures~\ref{fig:covar_vs_ta_ekf_nmeas3_f300_px1024} through~\ref{fig:covar_vs_ta_ekf_nmeas3_f550_px1024}.
-The red vertical lines indicate measurements, where the standard deviation sees a discrete drop due to the Kalman update.
-The standard deviation in velocity, which is of particular interest for station-keeping, follows a local minima that falls in the vicinity of apolune, but its exact location varies.
-Measurements with $f = 300$~\SI{}{mm} or $f = 360$~\SI{}{mm} result in lower $v_z$ standard deviation; $f = 360$~\SI{}{mm} also sees slight improvement in standard deviations in $v_x$ and $v_y$, and is thus chosen as the measurement collection configuration for the GNC pipeline experiments in Section~\ref{sec:gncstack_experiments}.
+The difference in performance between each measurement configuration is visualized through the filter's standard deviation history: \review{Figure~\ref{fig:rmssdv_vs_ta} shows the root mean squares of the EKF's position and velocity standard deviation around apolune across 10 revolutions.} The red vertical lines indicate measurements, where the standard deviation sees a discrete drop due to the Kalman update.
+The standard deviation in velocity, which is of particular interest for station-keeping, follows a local minima that falls in the vicinity of apolune where $\theta = 180^{\circ}$, but its exact location varies.
+Measurements with $f = 300$~\SI{}{mm} or $f = 360$~\SI{}{mm} result in lower velocity standard deviation; $f = 360$~\SI{}{mm} also sees a slight improvement in position standard deviations, and is thus chosen as the measurement collection configuration for the GN\&C pipeline experiments in Section~\ref{sec:gncstack_experiments}.
 While beyond the scope of this investigation, this experiment highlights the potential benefit of further optimizing and fine-tuning the camera FOV or measurement collection location and frequency for a specific orbit.